 withCheckedUserEmail userId email $

--notation blocks but surprisingly works for lambdas and arguments after $
+do-notation blocks but surprisingly works for lambdas and

 You can go one step further in making this code look cleaner.
 I’m not a fan of the BlockArguments extension in Haskell but if you like it, you can write the final function with slightly less operator noise: